-Play on the sand and take a dip in the ocean with your canine companion at San Diego’s local dog beaches!
-These are the best off-leash spots for you and your pooch to visit the next time you are in America’s Finest City.
+Play on the sand and take a dip in the ocean at the top dog beaches in San Diego!
+We’ve gathered the best off-leash spots for you and your pooch to visit in America’s Finest City.

 I broadly proclaim this place to be the happiest place in San Diego!
 Ocean Beach has a vibe all its own; hippie, artistic, funky.
-Situated where the San Diego River meets the Pacific Ocean, the OB Dog Beach is a mile long and open 24 hours a day.
-The wide sandy spit north of the bike path is popular with pooches and locals alike, and can get busy on Saturdays and Sundays.
-Come during the week with a blanket and a good book, and bask in the unbridled happiness of dogs running along the sand, in and out of the water.
-It’s pure doggie joy.
+Situated where the San Diego River meets the Pacific Ocean, the OB Dog Beach is a mile long.
+Open 24 hours a day, this beach can get busy on Saturdays and Sundays.
+If you prefer a more relaxed visit, come during the week with a blanket and a good book.
+It’s pure doggy joy!

 Del Mar North Beach, commonly referred to as “Dog Beach,” stretches nearly a half mile to Solana Beach.
 The beach includes the mouth of the San Dieguito River and the bluff along the coast.
 Like a lot of Southern California, the Del Mar community is very dog friendly.
-However, dogs are only allowed off leash during the off season – during the summer they must be on leash.
-Parking is metered, and expect to hunt for a spot on the weekends.
+However, dogs must have leashes on the beach during the summer.
+In the off season dogs can shed their leashes.
+Parking is metered, and you should expect to hunt for a spot on the weekends.

-Are there other dog friendly beaches that make your cut?
+Are there other dog beaches in San Diego that make your cut?
 Let us know about them in the comments!

 About the Author: Laura Ferguson is content creator by day and a hiking, camping, adventurer by night.
 She loves to create and tell stories through words, graphics, video and photography at Laura Ferguson Creative.
 When she’s not out exploring, you’ll find her in yoga clothes, working on the computer, coffee in hand, a smile on her face and a small pup in her lap.
 All photos in this post are Laura’s.

-Guest Posts on GoPetFriendly.com: We love sharing stories from people having fun traveling with their pets – especially when they do things a little differently than us!
-Sharing your pet travel experiences may be just the nudge someone else needs to pack up and head out with their own best friend.
+Guest Posts on GoPetFriendly.com: We love sharing stories from people having fun traveling with their pets!
+And reading your pet travel experiences may be just the nudge someone else needs to pack up and head out with their own best friend.
 If you’re interested in writing a guest post for Take Paws, let us know!